Religion of the Indus Valley Civilisation: Mesopotamian parallels

-Indus Valley Civilization seal, with man fighting two tigers (2500-1500 BCE).
+Indus Valley Civilisation seal, with man fighting two tigers (2500-1500 BCE).

 Enkidu, with horns, hooves and tail, fighting a lion.
 Akkadian Empire seal, Mesopotamia, circa 2200 BCE.

 Man with horns, hooves and tail, fighting a beast.
 He has been compared to the Mesopotamian bull-man Enkidu.
 Indus Valley civilization seal.

 Various authors have described parallels between the religious iconography of Mesopotamia and the depictions on the seals of the Indus Valley civilizations.

 Gregory Possehl notes "Mesopotamian themes in Indus iconography", particularly designs related to the Gilgamesh epic, suggesting that "some aspects of Mesopotamian religion and ideology would have been accepted at face value is a reasonable notion".
 Some Indus seals have a "Gilgamesh" motif of a man fighting two lions, well known in West Asia as the Master of Animals motif (2500-1500 BCE).

 Several Indus Valley seals also show a fighting scene between a tiger-like beast and a man with horns, hooves and a tail, who has been compared to the Mesopotamian bull-man Enkidu, also a partner of Gilgamesh, and suggests a transmission of Mesopotamian mythology.

-Other seals of the Indus Valley Civilization, which appear to depict horned deities in ceremonial scenes, seem to have iconographical parallels in the horned deities, priest and royal figures of Mesopotamia, who used to wear horned crowns.
+Other seals of the Indus Valley Civilisation, which appear to depict horned deities in ceremonial scenes, seem to have iconographical parallels in the horned deities, priest and royal figures of Mesopotamia, who used to wear horned crowns.

 These shared designs may point to a "common stratum of tradition between Mesopotamia and India".